 Dr. Nick Polyak has worked in public education for the past 22 years.
 He currently serves as the Superintendent for Leyden Community High School District #212 in suburban Chicago.
 Nick earned his Doctor of Education (Ed.D.) degree in Educational Leadership and Supervision from Loyola University Chicago.
 He holds a Master of Arts Degree from Governors State University.
 Dr. Polyak’s undergraduate work was at Augustana College in Rock Island, Illinois, where he earned a Bachelor of Arts Degree in Mathematics and Secondary Education.
 Nick is a co-moderator of #suptchat, the international Twitter Chat for Superintendents.
-He co-authored The Unlearning Leader: Leading for Tomorrow’s Schools Today and Student Voice: From Invisible to Invaluable.
+He co-authored the 2017 Rowman & Littlefield book The Unlearning Leader: Leading for Tomorrow’s Schools Today, the 2018 Rowman & Littlefield book Student Voice: From Invisible to Invaluable, and the 2021 Rowman & Littlefield book The Unfinished Leader: A School Leadership Framework for Growth & Development.
 He also co-leads the IASA Illinois Aspiring Superintendent Academy, the AASA National Aspiring Superintendent Academy, and the AASA Transformational Leadership Consortium.

 Dr. Harry Rossi